 - a.
 The CHC-MCO may require Prior Authorization (includes Step Therapy) as a condition of coverage or payment for a Covered Pharmacy provided that: - i.
 The CHC-MCO provides a response to the request for Prior Authorization by telephone or other telecommunication device indicating approval or denial of the prescription within twenty-four (24) hours of the request. - ii.
-If a Participant's prescription for a medication is not filled when a prescription is presented to the pharmacist due to a Prior Authorization requirement, the CHC-MCO instructs the pharmacist to dispense either a: - Fifteen (15) day supply if the prescription qualifies as an Ongoing Medication, unless the CHC-MCO or its designated subcontractor issued a proper written notice of benefit reduction or termination at least ten (10) days prior to the end of the period for which the medication was previously authorized and a Grievance or DHS Fair Hearing request has not been filed, or - 2) A seventy-two (72) hour supply of a new medication. - b.
+If a Participant's prescription for a medication is not filled when a prescription is presented to the pharmacist due to a Prior Authorization requirement, the CHC-MCO instructs the pharmacist to dispense either a: - 1) Fifteen (15) day supply if the prescription qualifies as an Ongoing Medication, unless the CHC-MCO or its designated subcontractor issued a proper written notice of benefit reduction or termination at least ten (10) days prior to the end of the period for which the medication was previously authorized and a Grievance or DHS Fair Hearing request has not been filed, or - 2) A seventy-two (72) hour supply of a new medication. - b.
 For drugs not able to be divided and dispensed into individual doses, the CHC-MCO must instruct the pharmacist to dispense the smallest amount that will provide at least a seventy-two (72) hour or fifteen (15) day supply, whichever is applicable. - c.
 The requirement that the Participant be given at least a seventy-two (72) hour supply for a new medication or a fifteen (15) day supply for an Ongoing Medication does not apply when a pharmacist determines that the taking of the prescribed medication, either alone or along with other medication that the Participant may be taking, would jeopardize the health or safety of the Participant.

 - d.
 If Prior Authorization of a drug is required, the CHC-MCO and/or its subcontractor must require that its participating dispensing Provider make good faith efforts to contact the prescriber.
 If the CHC-MCO denies the request for Prior Authorization, the CHC-MCO must issue a written denial notice, using the appropriate Pharmacy Denial Notice template listed on the Department's Intranet supporting CHC within twenty-four (24) hours of receiving the request for Prior Authorization. - e.
 If the Participant files a Grievance or DHS Fair Hearing request from a denial of an Ongoing Medication, the CHC-MCO must authorize the medication until the Grievance or DHS Fair Hearing request is resolved.
 If the current prescription is for a higher dosage than previously prescribed, the prescription is for an Ongoing Medication at least to the extent of the previous dosage.
 When payment is authorized due to the obligation to cover pre-existing services while a Grievance or DHS Fair Hearing is pending, a request to refill that prescription, made after the Grievance or DHS Fair Hearing has been finally concluded in favor of the MCO, is not an Ongoing Medication. - f.
-When medication is authorized due to the CHC-MCO's obligation to continue services while a Participant's Grievance or Fair Hearing is pending, and the final binding decision is in favor of the CHC-MCO, a request for subsequent refill of the prescribed medication does not constitute an OngoingMedication. - g.
-The CHC-MCO must establish and maintain written Prior Authorization policies, procedures, and guidelines to determine medical necessity of Covered Pharmacies that require Prior Authorization, including drugs that require Step Therapy and drugs that are designated as non-formulary or non- preferred. - h.
-The CHC-MCO must comply with the requirements for Prior Authorization of Services, Section V. B. 1. and Exhibit G, Prior Authorization Guidelines for Participating Managed Care Organizations in the Community HealthChoices Program, and receive written approval from the Department prior to implementation. - i.
+The CHC-MCO must establish and maintain written Prior Authorization policies, procedures, and guidelines to determine medical necessity of Covered Pharmacies that require Prior Authorization, including drugs that require Step Therapy and drugs that are designated as non-formulary or non-preferred. - g.
+The CHC-MCO must comply with the requirements for Prior Authorization of Services, Section V. B. 1. and Exhibit G, Prior Authorization Guidelines for Participating Managed Care Organizations in the Community HealthChoices Program, and receive written approval from the Department prior to implementation. - h.
 The CHC-MCO must submit additions, changes and deletions to Prior Authorization (including Step Therapy) policies, procedures and any associated medical necessity guidelines for Department review and written approval prior to implementation.